MarktW86/azure-psdocs-processing/azurermps/conceptual/3.8.0/install-azurerm-ps.md

 For more information about using Azure PowerShell, see the following articles:

 * [Get started with Azure PowerShell](get-started-azureps.md)

+## Reporting issues and feedback

+If you encounter any bugs with the tool, file an issue in the [Issues](https://github.com/Azure/azure-powershell/issues) section of our GitHub repo.
+To provide feedback from the command line, use the `Send-Feedback` cmdlet.

 ## Frequently asked questions